GingerXR/products/README.md

 Visit https://gogingerxr.com/ for more information.

 # Changes Notes
+## v0.5.1
+### Windows
+- Add feedback, advanced setting, and performance setting functionality
+- Add experimental keyboard and mouse streaming input
+- Add more virtual monitor resolution for high perf GPU driver
+- Reset and change some default settings
+- Other small changes and bug fixes

+### Android
+- Add bluetooth keyboard and mouse capture and streaming (Xreal only)

 ## v0.5.0
 ### Windows
 - Upgrade to new UI and feature set